 Trans Fats

 Trans fats are unsaturated fats that have been artificially hydrogenated to increase their stability and shelf life.
 They are commonly found in processed foods such as fried foods, baked goods, and margarine.
-Trans fats raise LDL cholesterol levels and lower HDL (good) cholesterol levels, significantly increasing the risk of heart disease.
+Now, trans fats raise LDL cholesterol levels and lower HDL (good) cholesterol levels, significantly increasing the risk of heart disease.
 Due to their harmful effects, many countries have implemented regulations to limit or ban the use of trans fats in food products.

 The Role of Fats in the Body